chuckie82/skopi/docs/installation.md

 ## Installing and using CuPy

-pysingfel uses GPU acceleration when computing the diffraction volumes using numba.cuda.
+skopi uses GPU acceleration when computing the diffraction volumes using numba.cuda.
 The slicing of these volumes into 2D diffraction patterns is then used on the CPU via NumPy.
 These operations can be offloaded to the GPU as well using CuPy: https://cupy.chainer.org/.